-When you make a planning application to us it will be necessary to submit additional information to us to allow us to calculate your CIL liability.
-Further information and all CIL forms are available here.
+If you are submitting a planning application, it is necessary to submit additional information to allow us to calculate your CIL liability.
+Further information and all the required CIL forms are available on the Planning Portal website.

-For background information and advice read the document CIL advice for applicants which covers the process and how to calculate the CIL charge.
-This document should be read in conjunction with the CIL Charging Schedule.
+For further information, please read CIL Advice for Applicants which covers the process and how the CIL charge is calculated.
+This should be read in conjunction with the Charging Schedule and Annual CIL Rate Summary

-The council also approved an instalments scheme, which you may be eligible for.
+The council has also approved an Instalments Policy, which you may be eligible for.

 Annual Infrastructure Funding Statements

 Following the Community Infrastructure Levy Regulations 2010 (as amended) Regulation 121A, it is now a requirement to publish an infrastructure funding statement annually by 31st December on our website.